 Register 10 is the Four Words register.
 This read-only register returns the contents of the Translate Input register, unpacked using either the ERAMCO or HEPAX algorithm.
 Only digits 11-0 are used.
-The unpacked contents are not available until one instruction time after the Translate Input register is written.
+Pay attention to input order and output order.